 The company has a Corporate Social Responsibility master plan that involves all the areas and is implemented in the five business units, adapting the CSR strategy to the social reality of the various communities in which Abengoa is present.
-Corporate Social Responsibility, understood as the integration of the Expectations of interest groups into the Company's strategy, the respect for the Law and the consistency with international standards of action, is one of the pillars of the Abengoa culture.
-The company informs its interest groups on the performance in the various CSR matters through a report following the GRI standard for preparing sustainability reports.
+Corporate Social Responsibility, understood as the integration of the Expectations of interest groups into the Company's strategy, the respect for the Law and the consistency with international standards of action, is one of the pillars of the Various CSR matters through a report following the GRI standard for preparing sustainability reports.
 This report will be externally verified as part of the company's commitment to transparency and rigour.